 Plus vacancies for telephone interviewers are sometimes available in Brentwood, Essex, and full training for each role is provided.
 Go to NatCen's website for full details.

 How much?
-As a guideline for interviewers, once trained you'll earn an average hourly rate varying from £7.60 to £11, and you'll get about £12 for a 35-minute interview, as well as £4 per hour spent travelling plus petrol costs.
+As a guideline for interviewers, once trained you'll earn an average hourly rate varying from £8.60 to £12.

 Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Doing social research discussion.